-On 29 May 2019, aXs GmbH was registered following the partnership that was launched with the company 720 Restructuring & Advisory, where 70% of the issued shares in aXs GmbH were controlled by DDM.
-On 23 December 2019, a further 12% of the shares of aXs GmbH were acquired and subsequently the 82% of shares held in aXs GmbH were sold to Ax Financial Holding S.A. ("AxFina"), which is 100% owned and controlled by DDM Group Finance S.A.
+On 29 May 2019, AXFina Austria GmbH (previously aXs GmbH) was registered following the partnership that was launched with the company 720 Restructuring & Advisory, where 70% of the issued shares in AXFina Austria GmbH (previously aXs GmbH) were controlled by DDM.
+On 23 December 2019, a further 12% of the shares of AXFina Austria GmbH (previously aXs GmbH) were acquired and subsequently the 82% of shares held in AXFina Austria GmbH (previously aXs GmbH) were sold to AXFina Holding S.A. (previously AX Financial Holding S.A.) ("AXFina"), which is 100% owned and controlled by DDM Group Finance S.A.
 (DDM's largest shareholder).
-The effect on the equity attributable to the non-controlling interest of DDM during the year is summarised as follows:
+The effect on the equity attributable to the non-controlling interest of DDM during the 2019 year is summarised as follows:

-EUR '000s 31 December 2019 31 December 2018 Opening accumulated non-controlling interest - - Net loss for the year attributable to non-controlling interest (117) - Disposal of subsidiary 117 Closing accumulated non-controlling interest -
+EUR '000s 31 December 2020 31 December 2019 Opening accumulated non-controlling interest - - Net profit / (loss) for the year attributable to non-controlling interest (117) Disposal of subsidiary - 117 Closing accumulated non-controlling interest - -